Adam Anderson (American football)

-Adam O. Anderson (born October 19, 1999) is an American football linebacker.
+Adam O. Anderson (born October 19, 1999) is an American college football linebacker.
 He previously played college football for the Georgia Bulldogs.

 High school career

 Anderson attended Rome High School in Rome, Georgia.
 As a senior in 2017, he was The Atlanta Journal-Constitution's high school football player of the year after recording 63 tackles, 10 sacks and an interception.
 He was selected to the 2018 U.S. Army All-American Bowl.
 A five-star recruit, Anderson committed to the University of Georgia to play college football.